vtexdocs/help-center-content/docs/faq/en/why-am-i-unable-to-integrate-products-without-an-ean-or-with-an-invalid-ean.md

 ---
-title: Why am I unable to integrate products without an EAN or with an invalid EAN?
+title: 'Why am I unable to integrate products without an EAN or with an invalid EAN?'
 id: frequentlyAskedQuestions_704
 status: PUBLISHED
 createdAt: 2017-04-27T22:28:57.378Z